okta/okta-sdk-dotnet/docs/UserFactorApi.md

 Resend factor enrollment

-Resends an SMS/Voice Call/Email as part of enrollment
+Resends a factor challenge (SMS/call/email OTP) as part of an enrollment flow.
+The current rate limit is one OTP challenge (call or SMS) per device every 30 seconds.
+Okta round-robins between SMS providers with every resend request to help ensure delivery of an SMS OTP across different carriers.

 ### Example
 ```csharp